 Big Creek Missions began in 2003 when students in an association of churches in East Tennessee recognized the need to serve the wonderful people in Appalachia.
 Headed by Kevin Rogers and, another associational leader, the association took its first trip.
 The ultimate desire was to offer a heart-changing, eye-opening mission trip (at a low cost) to local students while offering real, heart-touching ministries to people in one of the neediest areas of the country.

-In 2004, over 100 adults and students from the Chilhowee Association traveled to Leslie County to serve through daycamps, construction, and sports ministry.
+In 2004, over 100 adults and students from this Association traveled to Leslie County to serve through daycamps, construction, and sports ministry.
 For one week, these volunteers lived at the Big Creek Elementary School in Leslie County.
 They completed several home repair projects, and led one daycamp location for the children in Hyden.

 In 2005, 160 students from 12 different churches in East Tennessee partnered and served in Leslie County.
-Our teams moved down the road to Stinnett Elementary, and served throughout Leslie County, providing multiple home repairs and one large daycamp in the town of Hyden.
+Our teams served throughout Leslie County, providing multiple home repairs and one large daycamp in the town of Hyden.

 In 2006, we were amazed at the number of volunteers who chose to serve with us in Leslie County.
 450 students and adults served over a two week time span.
-Based out of Stinnett elementary again, the volunteers served through community ministries, construction ministries, and childrens ministries.
+These volunteers served through community ministries, construction ministries, and childrens ministries.
 Dozens came to recognize the Hope that Christ provides.

 2007 was an unbelievable summer.
 Our teams spent four weeks here in Eastern Kentucky.
 During this month of ministry, almost 700 students and adults served with us.
 The ministries expanded into Clay County, Perry County, Leslie County, and even Laurel County.
 God has shown his amazing work… We were able to partner with several churches in Hazard who enabled us to expand ministries in that area.
 Dozens came to know Christ as a result of the Christ-centered ministries of these students and adults!